 “Can you think of a specific example from your current work?”
 I ask back through the Zoom chat.

-She pulls up images of the Truman Medical Center project on her computer to show a few spaces.
-“I love reading how Truman’s marketing team writes about this building,” she tells me.
+She pulls up images of the University Health project on her computer to show a few spaces.
+“I love reading how their marketing team writes about this building,” she tells me.
 “They’re not architects themselves, but they’re always talking about the aesthetic somehow.
 The glass, the light, the brick and metal, that’s how they describe the building, not just its program, but its architectural elements, that’s really flattering to me.”

 “And this is part of a safety net hospital,” Allison continues.
 “It’s not a for-profit venture with a large budget.
 But the building is designed as an important civic building.
 It is contemporary, real, important.
 I hope people think it feels thoughtful.
 We really tried to give it an aesthetic and character richer than most medical office buildings.
 We wanted it to instill pride, for it to feel sheltering, protective, safe.”

 “So that’s phenomenology,” she says.
 We laugh briefly and scroll through a few more images of Allison’s work.
 Then I tell her I want to talk about her grandfather.
 I’ve heard her talk previously about the significant role he’s played in her life and career arc.

 She gladly pivots the conversation, but tells me that story begins with music.
 She tells me how she grew up in the Denver-area just a few minutes from her grandfather, Jeff, and that he always wanted to play a musical instrument.
 The story, as he used to tell it to her, is that “he wasn’t much good at playing,” so instead, he learned how to build instruments.